Robotech: The Movie

 Robotech: The Movie, also known as Robotech: The Untold Story, is a 1986 American-Japanese science fiction animated film directed by Noboru Ishiguro and Carl Macek.
 Part of the Robotech franchise, the film is set between the events of The Macross Saga and The Masters from the original 1985 series.
 It follows Mark Landry, a young man who becomes involved a conflict between Earth and the invading Robotech Masters when he discovers the Masters have infiltrated Earth's military.

-The film was created using footage from the 1985 OVA Megazone 23 Part I and the 1984 series Super Dimension Cavalry Southern Cross.
+The film was created using footage from the 1985 movie Megazone 23 Part I and the 1984 series Super Dimension Cavalry Southern Cross.
 Commissioned by Cannon Films, Macek intended the film to be an English dub of Megazone 23 that would have elements from the Robotech series.
 After Cannon objected to Macek's plans, the Megazone 23 footage was combined with scenes from Southern Cross, which were previously used for The Masters.
 Original animation was also created for the film's ending.

 Cannon gave Robotech: The Movie a limited theatrical run in the United States.
 Internationally, the film was distributed theatrically and on home media by Harmony Gold.
 No longer part of the Robotech continuity, the film is now out of print.

 Plot

 In the year 1999, the alien spacecraft SDF-1 crashed on Earth, followed ten years later by the alien Zentraedi, seeking to reclaim the vessel for their rulers, the Robotech Masters.
 The First Robotech War erupted over the vessel, ending with victory for humankind, at the cost of the SDF-1 itself.
 Now, in 2027, the Robotech Masters themselves arrive in Earth's Solar System, aiming to recover the ship's still-functional mother computer, being studied at Earth's Robotech Research Center in Japan.
 The Masters launch a covert attack on a small human settlement, killing Colonel B.D.
 Andrews of the Army of the Southern Cross and secretly replacing him with a clone.
 Following a disastrous attack by the ASC on the Masters' flagship, the Andrews clone proposes that the military take charge of the mother computer and use it to formulate a defense against the Masters.
 When his proposal is approved, he secretly begins beaming the contents of the computer's database to the Masters, after which they plan to destroy the Earth.

-Suspicious over the military's decision to hide the Masters' existence from the populous, soldier Todd Harris steals the "MODAT 5" - a mobile terminal remotely connected to the mother computer in the form of a motorcycle - and seeks help from his friend Mark Landry, telling him to contact "Eve".
+Suspicious over the military's decision to hide the Masters' existence from the populous, soldier Todd Harris steals the "MODAT 5" – a mobile terminal remotely connected to the mother computer in the form of a motorcycle – and seeks help from his friend Mark Landry, telling him to contact "Eve".
 Troops under the Andrews clone's command accost the pair, and Todd dies in an escape attempt before he can fully explain everything to Mark.
 Mark manages to escape with the MODAT 5, but unaware of its true significance, winds up merely using it as a prop in an amateur movie being shot by Kelly, a friend of his girlfriend, aspiring dancer Becky Michaels.